 In the chance that your student brought home lice or bedbugs, it is essential to tell your school and not be embarrassed.
 We understand, as we mentioned earlier, most people think these type of infestations means ones home is dirty, but that is false and can only make the problem worse.

 Lice and Bedbug bugs require specialized pest treatment to get rid of them.
 Luckily both bugs can’t live in hot temperatures, and heat treatments are away to get rid of these pests.
 However, each of these heat treatments is done differently.

-You can learn more about our bed bug heat treatment process here.
+You can learn more about our bed bug treatment process here.
 Unfortunately, most DIY remedies don’t get rid of bed bugs where they can survive longer than lice without having to eat.
-Heat treatments are the quickest and most effective way to get rid of bedbugs.
+Mantis Bed bug treatments are the quickest and most effective way to get rid of bedbugs.